 In D.C., civil liability claims against social hosts whose inebriated guests injure others are not allowed, even if the intoxicated party is underage.
 Such third-party claims can only be brought against commercial vendors, not private individuals at non-commercial events.

 Dram shop claims in D.C. must be brought within three years of the date of injury against the commercial establishment that served the alcohol to the person who injured you.

 In 2013, 30 percent of Maryland’s traffic fatalities were from alcohol-related accidents, with 141 fatalities.
 During the same year in D.C., 30 percent of traffic fatalities were caused by alcohol, for a total of 6 deaths.
 Nationally during 2013, 30.8 percent of all traffic fatalities were because of alcohol, with 10,076 fatalities.

 Lawyer Steven Heisler is Dedicated to Your Process

 The aftermath of a vehicular collision can be life-changing for the accident victims and their family, and often takes years of patience and dedication to overcome.
-If you believe another party was responsible for the injuries or losses you have suffered in a car crash, Maryland and D.C. drunk driving attorney Steven Heisler has the experience necessary to successfully help accident victims get their lives back on track.
+If you believe another party was responsible for the injuries or losses you have suffered in a car crash, drunk driving attorney Steven Heisler has the experience necessary to successfully help accident victims get their lives back on track.
 With a positive track record and an approachable manner, he can provide more than legal representation—he can also offer you reliable guidance to help you make the best choices for your circumstances.
 Please call Steve Heisler at (410) 625-4878 or use our online contact form to learn more about the legal options available to you.